 Cindy and her husband reside near the foothills of the North Georgia Mountains in their now empty nest.

 (Since that last line sounds sad and bare, I thought I’d add an “epilogue” of sorts.
-Our two oldest sons are married and live only a couple of miles from my empty nest, and below are a couple of pictures of my three adorable grandchildren! ♥)
+Our two oldest sons are married and live only a couple of miles from my empty nest, and below are pictures of them and my five adorable grandchildren! ♥)